doktormerlin/HyperionVisualizer/README.md

 # HyperionVisualizer for Android
-HyperionVisualizer for Android is a simple Android app, that uses the music played on your mobile phone and visualizes it on your Hyperion using the UDP Listener
+HyperionVisualizer for Android is a simple Android app that uses the music played on your mobile phone and visualizes it on your Hyperion using the UDP Listener
 ![Visualizer](https://i.imgur.com/Ay4C3q4.png)

 ## Features: